zotiquestgames/loner/en/adventure_packs_3e/AP12_cyberpunk.md

 * **Risks**: Side effects are real.
 Emotional desync, addiction to overclockers, or getting tagged by trackers in your own blood.
 * **Limits**: You can’t run too hot for too long.
 Stack too many mods, and systems clash.
 EMPs fry you.
 Hackers hijack you.

-> **CAUTION**: Use cyberware as leverage—not a crutch.
+Use cyberware as leverage—not a crutch.
 Let it change who the character is, not just what they can do.

 ### Implants